quickfeed/helpbot/README.md

 You can then copy discord IDs by right clicking a role or a channel, for example:
 ![Copy Discord ID for a role](.github/copy_id.png)

+You will need to copy the following IDs:

+- The ID of the server itself - Right click the server name in the top-left corner of the discord window.
+- The ID of both the student and teaching assistant roles - Right click the name of the role in the server settings.

 ### Obtaining a GitHub access token

 A github access token is needed for the bot to verify github organization memberships.